ybillchen/prj_plotter/README.md

 [![license](https://img.shields.io/github/license/ybillchen/prj_plotter)](LICENSE)
 [![workflows](https://img.shields.io/github/actions/workflow/status/ybillchen/prj_plotter/build.yaml?logo=github)](https://github.com/ybillchen/prj_plotter/actions/workflows/build.yaml)

 Number density projection plotter using quadtree.
 The core implementation of quadtree is written in C++ for better computational performance.
+There is also a python interface making the tool easy to use.
 This tool is extremely useful for visualizing particle-based simulations.

 The code is open source under an [MIT License](LICENSE), which allows you to redistribute and modify the code with almost no limitations.